For the uncensored version click here! Highly recommend. The art for the dream scene is pretty cool.

 Nell asked most curiously, “What is the Basilisk?”

 I responded with a tone of authority and responsibility, “All you need to know is that it’s a tragic weapon that infects minds, simply through the knowledge of its’ potential existence.
 Knowing of the Basilisk is dangerous.
 Worse would be the successful creation of it.
 I cannot inform you of its’ nature without subjecting you to harm.”

 They sat there aghast.
 Silence ensued for around half a minute.

 Taro switched the subject, “Your story is incredible, unfathomable even.
 I suppose it would be our turn now.”
 He paused before continuing, “The world we live in, the Colony, is operated by the queens.
 The lower caste is entirely made up of males.
 The queens control who is allowed to breed with them, an honor to any male in the Colony.
 We work for the queens and chase the opportunity to continue our lineage.
 As you saw on the TV, seemingly perplexed, each of the channels is dedicated to one of these queens.
 The males of the Colony are tamed by their lust for their queens.”

 Now the aghast expression transferred to my face.
+An ounce of disgust and horror tainted my expression as well.
 Meanwhile, Evelyn seemed strangely captivated by the story, listening without judgment.